 The Ocean Cleanup develops advanced technology to extract, prevent, and intercept plastic pollution.
 Our goal is to initiate the largest cleanup in history by 2018.

 We are a young organization with a mission to tackle a global problem of an unprecedented scale.
 What we are aiming for is not easy, and we know we need to push the limits of current technological boundaries to reach our goals.
-We are passionate about creating awesome things.
 Working at The Ocean Cleanup isn’t for everyone, but we believe that through optimism, perseverance and ingenuity we can succeed.

 We are recruiting a diverse team of bright, high-performing people, who feel comfortable going off the beaten path, and who perceive setbacks merely as necessary obstacles to be taken on the route to great and lasting achievement.

-- Flexibility, comfortable in a continuously changing environment
+- Creating quality awareness in a start-up environment

 - Comfortable working independently

 - Must be available to work extended hours and weekends as needed

 - Intrinsic motivation to work on our ambitious and meaningful goal